 Cameron’s Immunization Clinic is also open every Thursday from 8 a.m. to 4 p.m.
 To sign up, please visit ourshot.in.gov, call 211 or call the Cameron Immunization Clinic at 260-667-5622.

 Individuals who are fully vaccinated are less likely to contract the virus and, in instances where they do contract the virus, they are more likely to have mild symptoms and extremely less likely to require hospitalization.
 Unvaccinated individuals are at significantly greater risk for sickness, hospitalization and even death from COVID-19.

-Get a booster shot or third dose.
 Researchers say that a booster shot or third dose of the vaccine will considerably reduce the number of Delta cases.
 At this time, the Food and Drug Administration (FDA) and Centers for Disease Control (CDC) both approve and endorse booster doses for Johson & Johnson, Moderna and Pfizer’s COVID-19 vaccines.